 Speed = 1 Core CPU Limit = 100%

 IO = 20 MB/s

 PMEM = Physical Memory = 1 GB

 NPROC = Number of Porcess = 100

-Now, while distributing the WHM Reseller Limits subscribed resources of your package make sure you are not crossing any value more then your susbcribed resources.
-As you may able to set more value than your subscribed resource value but from the server side, you will never have the resources more than your subscribed plan.
+Now, while distributing the WHM Reseller Limits subscribed resources of your package make sure you are not crossing any value more than your subscribed resources.
+As you may be able to set more value than your subscribed resource value but from the server side, you will never have the resources more than your subscribed plan.
 So, ultimately an oversold resource value will affect all your end users